Course overview

 You gain a broad understanding of electrical machines, distribution of electric energy and lighting design basics, and develop the skills needed to design simple electrical and lighting installations in compliance with relative legislation and standards.

-Principles of Ventilation and Airconditioning Design and Installation (HN)
+Principles of Heating, Ventilation and Air Conditioning (HN)

 Modules offered may vary.